TL;DR

 A centralized project dashboard

 A clear dashboard is your mission control.
 It should show you project status at a glance – who has approved what, which files need attention, and what’s up next.
-This clarity is key for project collaboration and helps you hit every deadline.
+This clarity is key to project collaboration and helps you hit every deadline.

 Pro tip: Go for a tool with a visual dashboard to help keep everyone on the same page